On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Experiments

+\textbf{Redundant invalid coding.} To make each code have a corresponding different angle value, the number of categories must be a power of 2 in the DCL-based method.
+However, this is not required.
+When we only set 180 categories, about 76 codings are invalid, but BCL-based method can still achieve good performance, at 36.35\% as shown in Table \ref{table:ablation_omega_dcl}.
+We also artificially increase the length based on the theoretical shortest code length to increase the proportion of invalid codes, and the performance is only slightly reduced.

-\textbf{Classification is better than regression.} Three rotation detectors in Table \ref{table:ablation_window_csl}, including RetinaNet-H, RetinaNet-R and FPN-H, are used to compare the performance differences between CSL-based and regression-based methods.
+\textbf{Performance of CSL and DCL on other detectors.} Four detectors in Table \ref{table:ablation_csl_gcl}, including RetinaNet-H, RetinaNet-R, R$^3$Det and FPN-H, are used to compare the performance differences among CSL-based, DCL-based and regression-based protocols.
 The former two are single-stage detectors, whose anchor format is different.
-The latter is a classic two-stage detection method.
-It can be clearly seen that CSL has better detection ability for objects with large aspect ratios and more boundary conditions.
-It also should be noted that CSL is designed to solve the boundary problem, whose proportion in the entire dataset is relatively small, so the overall performance (mAP) is not as obvious as the five categories listed (5-mAP).
-Overall, the CSL-based rotation detection algorithm is indeed a better baseline choice than the angle regression-based method.
+One of the remaining two is a cascade multi-stage strategy based method and the other is a classic two-stage detection method.
+It can be clearly seen that CSL and DCL have better detection ability for objects with large aspect ratios and more boundary conditions.
+It also should be noted that CSL and DCL are designed to solve the boundary problem, whose proportion in the entire dataset is relatively small, so the overall performance (mAP) is not as obvious as the five categories listed (5-mAP).
+Overall, the CSL-based and DCL-based rotation detection algorithms are indeed better baseline choices than the angle regression-based protocol.

-\textbf{CSL performance on other datasets.} In order to further verify that CSL-based method is a better baseline model, we have also verified it in other datasets, including the text dataset ICDAR2015, MLT, and another remote sensing dataset HRSC2016.
+\textbf{Performance of CSL and DCL on other datasets.} To further verify that CSL-based and DCL-based protocols are better than baseline, we have also verified it in other datasets, including the text dataset ICDAR2015, MLT, and another remote sensing dataset HRSC2016.
 These three datasets are single-class object detection datasets, whose objects have a large aspect ratio.
-Although boundary conditions still account for a small proportion of these data sets, CSL still shows a stronger performance advantage.
-As shown in Table \ref{table:other_dataset_comparison}, the CSL-based method is improved by 1.21\%, 0.56\%, and 1.29\% (1.4\%) respectively compared with the regression-based method under the same experimental configuration.
-These experimental results provide strong support for demonstrating the versatility of the CSL-based method.
+Although boundary conditions still account for a small proportion of these datasets, CSL and DCL still shows stronger performance advantage.
+As shown in Table \ref{table:other_dataset_comparison}, compared with the regression-based protocol, the CSL-based protocol is improved by 1.21\%, 0.56\%, and 1.29\% (1.4\%) respectively under the same experimental configuration.
+The same improvement is also reflected in the DCL-based protocol.
+For face dataset FDDB (Figure \ref{fig:vis_fddb}), AP$_{50}$ cannot better reflect the advantages of the proposed technique due to the aspect ratio of face is small.
+In contrast, CSL/GCL shows a great performance improvement on AP$_{75}$, about 17.41\%/18.25\%.
+For more challenging datasets (e.g. DOTA-v1.5, DOTA-v2.0 in Table \ref{tab:dota1to2}), CSL/DCL still has a steady improvement.
+These experimental results provide strong support for demonstrating the versatility of the CSL-based and DCL-based protocols.